c3d/xl/doc/HANDBOOK_3-types.md

 ## Standard type expressions

 A number of type expressions are provided by the standard library.
-The most important ones are:
+The most common and useful ones are:

 * `nil` is a type that contains a single value, `nil`, which evaluates to itself.
 That is generally used to represent an absence of value.